confiscar/GorillaEbolaSimulation/README.md

 (In IntelliJ, you'd go into **Project Structure**->**Libraries** and then press the '**+**' button.
 Point it towards the .jar files you downloaded.)

 Then you can simply run the main function in the ApesWithUI class to start the simulation console.
+Alternatively, the program can be used in a CLI.
+Running the program with the ```--help``` tag.

 ## Running